women in czech music (1)

 Michaela Eremiasova .
-Composer, musicologist.
-Studied composition at the Jaroslav Jezek Conservatory in Prague and jazz composition at Berklee College of Music,
+Composer, teacher.
+Eremiasova studied composition at the Jaroslav Jezek Conservatory in Prague and jazz composition at Berklee College of Music,

 at the Eastman School of Music (University of Rochester).
 Her creative output includes chamber music, film music and music for the stage.